Minskoff Theatre: Construction

 Sam Minskoff & Sons had hired Kahn and Jacobs to design One Astor Plaza in 1967, having acquired the site the previous year.
 At the time, city officials were encouraging the westward expansion of office towers in Manhattan.
 There were few efforts to preserve existing Broadway theaters, since theatrical experts believed the existing theaters (all built before World War II) were functionally obsolete.
 Consequently, the plans for One Astor Plaza initially did not include a theater.
-The Minskoffs had applied for zoning amendments for their new tower, and a member of the New Yaork City Planning Commission (CPC) notified the Urban Design Group (UDG) about the application.
+The Minskoffs had applied for zoning amendments for their new tower, and a member of the New York City Planning Commission (CPC) notified the Urban Design Group (UDG) about the application.
 This brought the attention of New York City mayor John Lindsay, a fan of Broadway theater.
 The UDG proposed that One Astor Plaza include a theater, a suggestion that the Minskoffs initially opposed.
 However, the Minskoffs ultimately relented after appealing to CPC chairman Donald H. Elliott, then to mayor Lindsay.

 In October 1967, the CPC proposed the Special Theater District Zoning Amendment, which gave zoning bonuses to office-building developers who included theaters.
 The proposed legislation would directly allow theaters in One Astor Plaza and the Uris Building, which would be the first completely new Broadway theaters since the Mark Hellinger Theatre was completed in 1930.
 The CPC approved the theater amendment that November, and the New York City Board of Estimate gave final approval to the proposal the next month.
 As planning progressed, members of the Broadway-theatre industry expressed concerns that theatrical experts had not been consulted in the design of One Astor Plaza's theater.
 In March 1968, the CPC scheduled a public hearing to determine whether the Astor and Uris theater permits should be approved, including a second theater in the Uris Building.
 Six parties testified in favor; the Shubert Organization, the largest operator of Broadway theaters, was the only dissenting speaker.
 The CPC approved the theater over the Shuberts' objections, as did the Board of Estimate.
 Albert W. Selden had tentatively agreed to lease the Broadway theater in One Astor Plaza.

 Mayor Lindsay attended the groundbreaking ceremony for One Astor Plaza on October 10, 1968.
 The inclusion of the Broadway theater, and the complex engineering involved in the project, delayed the building's construction.
 Although Minskoff & Sons president Jerome Minskoff had agreed to the theater as "our way of paying the city back", he said this had increased costs by up to 30 percent, from $55 to $70 million.
 Furthermore, Selden insisted that a modern technical system be installed in the new theater, which would add $400,000 to the cost.
 By 1971, though the theater was almost complete, it was still not officially named.
 The next August, the theater's first production was announced: a revival of the comedy Irene.
 The developers informed Broadway producers that any production in the theater would need $21,000 a week to break even.